ruegerj/TheGrade/README.txt

 ------ PHP CONFIGURATION ------
 Note this application is written with the shortags of php.
 This is an option wich isnt enabled by default.
-You can enable this option in the php.ini file located in the php folder.
+You can enable this option in the php.ini file located in the php folder on your Apache-Server.
 Open the file and set the value of "short_open_tag" to "On".
 After this restart your Apache-Server.

 ------ DB SETUP -----